-Translating websites and e-commerce stores has never been easier.
+Website and e-commerce translation has never been easier.
 While in the past it would involve a lot of manual work and getting the developers and designers involved, all of these steps can be skipped now.
 But apart from the language you choose to speak to your customers with, you need proper scaling, cost-estimation and preparation for going global.

 It is enough complicated to translate small websites under 500 subpages and it can cause a lot of headaches when you have to figure out how to make it on your own.
 Let me give you a hand – are you ready for a short analysis?

 This option requires manual transfer of XML, HTML, or CSV files from your CMS database to a translation service provider —most likely with some help from your IT staff.
 There is no automation involved with this decidedly low-tech method of working.
 Depending on your CMS, the approach can lead ultimately to copying & pasting translated content due to text length issues or a plethora of other code-related reasons.
 It might be employed if your site is small with relatively static content.

 If you use one of the most popular CMS, this method enables you to select and export content for translation and import translated one back from within the CMS.
 Some of the most robust CMS enables users to automate the retrieval and monitoring of content changes from within CMS and serve dedicated user interfaces for translation management in the same CMS environment you use to write content.
 The usual setup for a multilingual CMS requires installation of a dedicated plug-in in your CMS.
 The choice is broad – from free to paid ones and the installation process is usually quite simple.
 The approach often enables your translated pages to be indexed by search engines (so they are SEO friendly).

 In the core of the approach is a translation memory database that stores all your translated sentences and strings.
 Texts for translation can land in the database from imported files (usually Excel files) but most often are collected by the system’s robots directly from your website.
 Once the source material is ‘inside’, you have various options who will translate them: